TheSandp1t/java-springboot-react-interview-test/README.md

 # java-springboot-react-interview-test
 Java springboot and React project meant for interviews

+---

+## Instructions

+### 1. Fork this repo with your own Github account.

+### 2. Implement the following:

+#### a.
+In the Spring Boot source code <b>ClientsController.java</b>, implement the following:

+i.
+Implement a <u>get</u> method that sorts a given array in alphabetical order.

+ii.
+Implement a <u>get</u> method that integrates with https://dictionaryapi.dev/ and get the definition(s) of <i>durian</i>.

+iii.
+Implement a <u>get</u> method that use the word <i>rainbow</i>, and returns an array of objects, where each character is the label and is assigned to a random colour.
+Each object should have the format of { label: "a", colour: "#000000" }.

+#### b.
+In the ReactJS source code <b>Home.js</b>, implement the link to a new page.
+Implement this new page which shows the response from the calls in 2.a.

+You are recommended to clone the <u>ClientList.js</u> page to help you implement the new page.

+### 3. Create a pull request (PR) from your forked repo to our repo (https://github.com/EMQ2/javascript-interview-projec)

+### 4. Send the PR link back to us for our assessment of your implementation

+### 5. Wait for the results!

+---

 ## Setup
 This will provide a high-level overview on how you can setup the project to begin your development.
 You are expected to resolve issues as needed to meet the objectives requested of you.